Beyond Live

-Beyond Live (commonly stylized as Beyond LIVE) is an online live concert streaming service and concert series first established in April 2020 by South Korean entertainment company SM Entertainment in partnership with Naver.
-It is the first paid concert streaming service in the world that delivers full-scaled live online concert aided by technology such as augmented reality and with real-time interactions between artists and live audience enabled.
-On its establishment, the platform has been regarded by global media as a relevant response in substituting traditional concerts during the ongoing COVID-19 pandemic.
-The first live concert of the Beyond Live series was headlined by South Korean boy supergroup SuperM with the concert titled SuperM: Beyond the Future on April 26, 2020; the live concert recorded over 75,000 virtual tickets sold, playing to real-time audience from 109 countries.
-In August 2020, JYP Entertainment joined with SM Entertainment to create Beyond Live Corporation, a joint venture operating and expanding the Beyond Live platform.
+Beyond Live (commonly stylized as Beyond LIVE) is an online live concert streaming service and concert series by South Korean entertainment company SM Entertainment in partnership with Naver.
+It is a paid concert streaming service.
+It provides full-scaled live online concerts using technology such as augmented reality and with real-time interactions between artists and live audience enabled.
+On its establishment, the platform has been regarded by global media as a relevant response in substituting traditional concerts during the COVID-19 pandemic.
+The first live concert of the Beyond Live series was headlined by South Korean boy supergroup SuperM with the concert titled SuperM: Beyond the Future on April 26, 2020; the live concert recorded over 75,000 virtual tickets sold, playing to real-time audiences from 109 countries.
+In August 2020, JYP Entertainment joined with SM Entertainment to create the Beyond Live Corporation, a joint venture operating and expanding the Beyond Live platform.
 It was launched on December 23, 2021.
-Since its creation, multiple artists from SM and JYP have delivered full-length live online concerts within Beyond Live series, and other K-pop entertainment enterprises started to produce virtual live concerts in similar format.
+Since its creation, multiple artists from SM and JYP have delivered full-length live online concerts within the Beyond Live series, and other K-pop entertainment enterprises started to produce virtual live concerts in a similar format.

 Background, technology and media reaction

-By April 2020, it was announced South Korea's largest entertainment company SM Entertainment and South Korean Internet search platform and media corporation Naver had signed a Memorandum of Understanding (MOU) with purpose to expand the reach of concerts to global audience.
-The joint effort lead to the creation of Beyond Live, a series of online live concerts which, according to SM, was formed in order to combine "SM's content development capabilities with Naver's platform technology."
+In April 2020, South Korea's largest entertainment company SM Entertainment and South Korean Internet search platform and media corporation Naver signed a Memorandum of Understanding (MOU) with the purpose to expand the reach of concerts to a global audience.
+The joint effort lead to the creation of Beyond Live, a series of online live concerts.
 On April 20, SM Entertainment released a trailer on their official YouTube channel announcing the upcoming series of live concerts, with the first live show to be headlined by K-pop boy group SuperM.
 Initially, Beyond Live was scheduled with four concert dates in April and May 2020.
-The concerts are hosted on the Vlive application and made available to audience from over 200 countries and territories.
-Subtitles in different languages are made available to live audience.
-Together with real-time access to the live concert, the paid audience have rights to on-demand viewing of the concerts afterwards.
+The concerts were hosted on the V Live application and made available to audiences across the world.
+Subtitles in different languages were made available to the live audience.
+Together with real-time access to the live concert, the paid audience had rights to on-demand viewing of the concerts afterwards.